 Dual agency works for those who know what they want and don’t need a broker to negotiate on their behalf.
 A dual agent will still show a property, interface with the seller, prepare the closing, hold money in escrow, provide insight, and offer any other brokerage service typically expected in an agency relationship.
 The only difference is that a dual agent will be performing these duties for both parties and has a fiduciary responsibility to look out for the interests of both.

-Overall, dual agency doesn’t usually benefit the consumer.
+Overall, dual agency doesn’t usually benefit the consumer and is illegal in a handful of states.
 It should only be considered in states where it is legal, and the ease of using one agent outweighs the necessity for separate representation.
 As long as all parties are on board, it can work out fine.
 But in most cases, it will cause too many conflicts.